Belhaven University is proud to offer the Angie Thomas Writer's Scholarship program to freshmen as candidates for the BFA in Creative Writing.

 - A completed application for admission to Belhaven University and declare Creative Writing as a major.

-- A completed Free Application for Federal Student Aid (FAFSA).
+- When available, a Free Application for Federal Student Aid (FAFSA).
 Belhaven's FAFSA code is 002397.

 Verse of the Year